 - I could feel that the filmmakers and actors actually cared about making the best movie they could.
 I already mentioned the acting but even the director James Mangold had some energy put into the movie that was absent in The Wolverine.
 This maybe because Mangold had a lot more creative freedom than in The Wolverine which was an ok movie at best.

 - While both previous Wolverine films had some major pacing issues, the pacing in this movie is spot on.
-It’ll give you breathing room when you need it but will crack up afterwards and keep your attention throughout the whole movie.
+It’ll give you breathing room when you need it.
+Then will crack up afterwards and keep your attention throughout the whole movie.

-- This is a grounded superhero movie done right.
+- Grounded superhero movie done right.
 Other X-men films struggled tonally cutting from flashbacks of Auschwitz to melodramatic comic book slock.
 This is not the case for this movie.
 It knows it’s a serious film, and it stays serious throughout.

 Dislikes (or rather what others might dislike):